rapid7/metasploit-framework/documentation/modules/auxiliary/gather/suite_crm_export_sqli.md

 ## Vulnerable Application

 The SQLi exploited by this module depends on the existence of at least one 'Account' being registered in SuiteCRM.
-An account can be added by authenticating to the GUI.
-Then at the top of the screen, click the 'Create' dropdown, select 'Create Accounts'.
-The Name field is the only required field, input a name, click save and the target should be exploitable.
+There should be one in SuiteCRM by default for the administrative user.
+If you want to test multiple users, browse to `/index.php?module=Users&action=index` and then click the `Create New User` button on the left side of the screen.
+Then enter a username and a last name.
+Then click the `password` tab, and enter a password for the user, then confirm this password and click the `Save` button to create the user.

 ### Docker compose